 Phase 1 provides more green bridges than currently exist in the rest of Britain.
 These are part of HS2's Green Corridor that forms the spine of this network of new and enhanced habitats.
 It is seeking to make the connectivity HS2 delivers as much for nature as it is for people.

 HS2

-appraised many different route options Both the Supreme Court and leading academic experts judged this as complying with environmental laws with tens of thousands of surveys carried out already along the route, HS2 Ltd is working with the supply chain to develop new standards and solutions for this huge volume of data.
+appraised many different route options Both the Supreme Court and leading academic experts judged this as complying with environmental laws.

 Managing Biodiversity Data